Nanospaziale/Bandit-WriteUps/bandit/level12.md

 - `tr` command
 - `vi` (or `vim`) text editor

-Of course, there are many other methods available — I just chose the two simplest ones for me.
+Of course, there are many other methods available, I just chose the two simplest ones for me.